ewhicher/matter/content/collections/case_studies/visualising-supply-chain-opportunities-for-royal-canin.md

     content:
       -
         type: text
-        text: "We ran a number of design thinking workshops with the Royal Canin team in Shanghai, to help us, as a group, fully understand the challenges the business was facing and the opportunities to improve efficiencies.
-From these workshops we built out the project's problem statement, a set of proto-personas and several user journey storyboards in order to test our initial thinking with wider business stakeholders."
+        text: 'We ran a number of design thinking workshops with the Royal Canin team in Shanghai, to help us, as a group, fully understand the challenges the business was facing and the opportunities to improve the current processes. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "From these workshops we built out the project's problem statement, a set of proto-personas and several user journey storyboards in order to test our initial thinking with wider business stakeholders."
   -
     type: paragraph
     content: